jboss-developer/jboss-eap-quickstarts/logging-tools-qs/README.md

    * attempts to turn the `targetdate` URL component into a date object using the format `dd-MM-yyyy`
    * returns number of days (as an integer) until that date
-   * if the targetdate is invalid:
+   * if the `targetdate` is invalid:

-         * catches the ParseException
+     * catches the `ParseException`
-         * creates a localised ParseException passing values from the caught exception as parameters to it's constructor
+     * creates a localised `ParseException` passing values from the caught exception as parameters to it's constructor
      * logs a localised message with the localised exception as the cause
-         * throws a WebApplicationException(400) with the text from the localised ParseException
+     * throws a `WebApplicationException`(400) with the text from the localised `ParseException`

-## Undeploying the quickstart
+## Undeploying the quick start

-The quick start can be undeployed from the Management Console or with:
+The quick start can be un-deployed from the Management Console or with:

     mvn jboss-as:undeploy